emsig/emg3d/docs/paper.md

 not easily run on a laptop for models with several million cells.

-@Mulder:2006 has shown that the multigrid method [@Briggs:2000], with its optimal scaling for both runtime and memory consumption, as shown in Figure 1, works fine for diffusive CSEM problems.
+@Mulder:2006 has shown that the multigrid method [@Briggs:2000], with its optimal scaling for both runtime and memory consumption as shown in Figure 1, works fine for diffusive CSEM problems.
 This was later also confirmed by others [@Jaysaval:2016].
 However, the multigrid CSEM codes of these publications are proprietary.
 The code *emg3d* is a multigrid solver for 3D CSEM diffusion with